ferrantejake/braindump/programming-languages-exam-review.md

 #### Answer

 No, dynamic typing allows Erlang to have lists composed of different types.
 Type is known at runtime for each element of the list.
+The only case where one would receive a type error is trying to access the data using inappropriate pattern matching.

 # Examples